openstack-archive/searchlight/doc/source/authoring-plugins.rst

 .. _documentation: https://www.elastic.co/guide/en/elasticsearch/reference/2.1/doc-values.html

 Generally this default will be fine.
-However, there are several ways in which the default can be overriden:
+However, there are several ways in which the default can be overridden:

 * Globally in plugin configuration; in ``searchlight.conf``::